bhoover10001/bhoover10001.github.io/_posts/2015-01-21-equalization.md

 date: 21-Jan-2015
 ---

 Let's play around with equalization.
 This takes a little more work.
-First we have to get the grey scale
+First we have to get the grey scale and the equalization lookup table.
+Once we've done that, it's just about going pixel by pixel and transformming the image to spread out the distribution.

+I found out that my cat's picture wasn't a really good start for this, because the image already was pretty well distributed.

 <canvas id="greyScale" />
 <div>
-My cat - the Tigress.

 </div>

 <canvas id="equalizedCanvas" />